Culture The Beauty of Africa

 2. The Amhara

 The Amhara people are the second largest ethnic group in Ethiopia, making up around 27% of the population.
 Its members live in Addis Ababa and play a role in running the country and developing its economy.
+Despite their relatively small numbers, they have kept a fair amount of political power.
+The Amhara have their unique culture and customs.
+They are known for their strong religious beliefs and their contribution to Ethiopian culture and history.

 3. The Tigray

 The Tigray people are the third largest ethnic group in Ethiopia, making up around 6% of the population.
-They have their unique culture and customs, including traditional music, dance, and dress.

 4. The Somali

-The Somali people are the fourth largest ethnic group in Ethiopia, making up around 5% of the population.
+Isn’t it surprising that the Somalis appear in the discourse of Ethiopian tribes and their traditions?
+They are surprisingly the fourth largest ethnic group in Ethiopia, making up around 5% of the population.
 Somalis are in two main groups: the pastoralists and the agro-pastoralists.
 The pastoralists are nomadic and live in the Rift Valley region.
 The agro-pastoralists are semi-nomadic and live in the Ethiopian highlands.
+This tribe has a rich history and culture.
+Some of the Ethiopian tribes and their traditions include unique music, dance, and poetry.
+The traditional clothing includes the dirac (a long, flowing garment) and the khamis (a short, loose tunic).

 5. Hamer tribe